danvk/boggle-paper/paper/paper.typ

 A few observations:

 - The `merge` operations perform a deep merge.
-- In practice we can update `bound` on all nodes as we merge them.
+- In practice we can update a `bound` property on all nodes as we merge them, so that calculating the bound is instant.
-- The bounds on the subtrees we get back from `branch` are exactly the same as what you'd get by building orderly trees for these smaller board classes directly.
-But the merge operations are considerably faster.
-TODO: this isn't true, but why?
 - The `merge` operation (and `branch`) are likely to reduce the bound because they synchronize choices across previously distinct subtrees.
+- The subtrees we get back from `branch` aren't exactly the same as what you'd get by building orderly trees for the smaller board classes directly.
+This is because `branch` effectively removes a cell from the board, rather than replacing it with a one-letter choice.

 Here are the results of the first `branch` call on the Orderly Tree for the 5 million board 3x3 board class from before.